Skip to main content

 });

-console.log('New version:', newVersion.currentVersion); // 2, 3, etc.
+console.log('New version:', newVersion.version); // "1.1.0"

 Version History

-// List all versions of a prompt
+// List all prompts, filtered to latest versions only

-const versions = await client.prompts.listVersions('prompt_group_xxxx');
+const latest = await client.prompt.listPrompts({

-versions.data.forEach(v => {
+latest.result.data.forEach(p => {

 });